Bahía Drake

 Bahía Drake (Drake Bay; /es/) is a small bay on the north side of the Osa Peninsula on the coast of southwestern Costa Rica.

-This bay is believed to be a port used by Sir Francis Drake during his raids on the Spanish Main in the 16th century and the location of one of the British pirate's fabled hidden treasures.
+This bay is believed to be a port used by Sir Francis Drake during his raids on the Spanish Main in the 16th century, and the location of one of the British pirate's fabled hidden treasures.

-The main town of Bahía Drake is Agujitas and has a population of about 1,000 residents.
-The bay is off the beaten track and can be reached by plane, boat, and car (ideally a 4x4 vehicle) during the dry season.
+The main town of Bahía Drake is Agujitas, with a population of about 1,000 residents.
+The bay can be reached by plane, boat, or car (ideally, a 4x4 vehicle) during the dry season.
 Because of lack of bridges, driving to Bahía Drake is challenging and not recommended for visitors.
 There are many kilometers of unpaved road and multiple river crossings required to reach Drake Bay.
 There are kilometers of natural coastline with rocky crags and sandy coves that extend from Agujitas, where the village of Bahía Drake is located southward toward the boundary of Corcovado National Park about 20 kilometers to the south.
 Most of the eco lodges are located along the beach.
-The town of Bahía Drake has a public medical clinic opened during week days, except for national holidays; and a private medical center opened 24/7 for emergencies, a school, a few grocery stores, a gift shop, and several restaurants and bars.
+The town of Bahía Drake has a public medical clinic opened during weekdays, except for national holidays; a private medical center opened 24/7 for emergencies; a school; a few grocery stores; a gift shop; and several restaurants and bars.